peterezz/SMCC/README.md

 > - add new course appointment.
 > - register a student to a course
 >
->  *if the student is  **pre-registered**.the system will take him/her ID and add it to the corse appointment
+>  *if the student is  **pre-registered**, the system will take him/her ID and add it to the corse appointment